Revisiting the Fast Fourier Transform in Rocq: Main algorithms

 The idea is to put all the results at depth $i$ in a single polynomial.
 Here, at depth 3 it is a polynomial containing 8 sub polynomials of degree 0, at depth 2, 4 polynomials of degree 1, at depth 1, 2 polynomials of degree 3 and finally one polynomial of degree 7.
 The final result is build bottom up.
 Initially we start with the polynomials that contains all the leaves.
 Then, one step of the iteration simply take the results at depth $i$ and returns the results at depth $i-1$.

 Let us first concentrate on the initial value, the values of all the leaves.
-If we remember that we use an even/odd partition, putting the odd part on the left and the right part on the right, this means that if we look at the binary representation, the bits from the right to the left let us sort.
+If we remember that we use an even/odd partition, putting the even part on the left and the odd part on the right, this means that if we look at the binary representation, the bits in reverse order from the right to the left gives us the sorting order.
 If we take our example, we have to sort

 With their binary representation, it gives

 Reversing them, we get